scottbedard/chars.to/README.md

 This project was inspired by the excellent [kopy.io](https://kopy.io).
 When their SSL certificates expired, I decided to build this as a successor.
 The functionality is mostly the same, but with a handful of small improvements.

 - Saved pages do not expire
-- Monaco was chosen for a better editor experience
+- Monaco editor for a more familiar feel
-- Pages may be titled for more readable browser tabs
+- Titles for more readable browser tabs
-- An unsaved changes warning is displayed on exit
+- Unsaved changes display a warning on exit
-- Light and dark modes have been added
+- Light and dark modes
+- Reasonable mobile support
-- Project is open source under the MIT license
+- Open sourced under the MIT license

 [Start sending code &rarr;](https://chars.to)